shadowash8/ashrwm/README.md

 	- Each tag can be displayed on at most one output at a time
 - Floating windows
 - A REPL

+## Building

+Run `zig build`.
+All dependencies will be fetched by Zig and built from source, producing a statically linked `rijan` binary.

+Requires Zig 0.15, a statically linked Zig binary can be obtained from https://ziglang.org/download/.